IRS Form 12277 Instructions

 There are several reasons why you should want to get rid of a tax lien.

-There’s a direct impact to your credit score.
+There’s a direct impact to your credit score

 A federal tax lien, just like other liens, directly impacts your credit score.
 The odds are high that with a tax lien in place, you will have a much more difficult job obtaining financing.

 This is true even for mortgage refinancing because tax liens usually subordinate other lien holders.
 In other words, the IRS reserves first right to collect should anything happen to you.
 So mortgage-holders looking to refinance may find difficulty doing so with the tax lien in place.
-Even if the new mortgage frees up money for them to pay down the tax debt!

-The IRS doesn’t always release the tax lien in a timely manner.
+The IRS doesn’t always release the tax lien in a timely manner

 The IRS website states that the IRS releases tax liens within 30 days after the outstanding tax liability is satisfied.